dark-ous/spotify-Recommender/README.md

 This project analyzes pre-existing audio features from the [`SpotifyFeatures.csv`](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db) dataset (or your own extracted dataset) and recommends songs that are most similar to a given query track.

 It’s simple, fast, and fully interpretable — powered by **feature scaling** and **vector similarity**.
+## NOTE : This was a weekend project, so I didn’t add major error handling or extensive optimizations.The goal was to explore how audio features and cosine similarity can be used for simple song recommendation without machine learning.
 ---

 ## ⚙️ How It Works